DigitalPublishingToolkit/NN09/md/10Rules.md

-to worry about, then it is precisely those national and supranational organizations (the intelligence services are, in their present form, an inextricable meshwork of over- and intergovernmental threads) that defy any law anyway.
+to worry about, then it is precisely those national and supranational organizations (the intelligence services are, in their present form, an inextricable meshwork of over- and intergovernmental threads) that defy any law regardless.
 Data protection presents itself today as an exclusive state monopoly of access and assessment privileges.
 The state is allowed virtually anything, while civil society is regulated.

-Along with data protection, the concept of privacy settings, as publicized by social networks, has also outstayed its welcome.
+Along with data protection the concept of privacy settings, as publicized by social networks, has also outstayed its welcome.
 Even if I only share my photos with friends, I’m sharing them with the network (such as Facebook) and with the NSA.
-If I chat with a friend online, I’m chatting with a friend, and GCHQ.
+If I chat with a friend online, I’m chatting with a friend and GCHQ.
 When I send an unencrypted email, I’m sending it to the recipient and to the BND.

 Likewise, the whole idea of limiting ​​cultural goods and knowledge in